mstatt/NLP-training-for-Generatively-Pretrained-Transformer-GPT-/README.md

   <p align="center">
     A basic project to derrived from "Let's build GPT: from scratch, in code, spelled out." by Andrej Karpathy: (https://www.youtube.com/watch?v=kCc8FmEb1nY).
     <br />
+    Keep in mind this is a substantially smaller version that the popular model deployed by OpenAI.
 </p>
   <p align="center">